Galaxy S20 FE vs. other S20 phones: How is the new Fan Edition so much cheaper?

 Samsung has officially added a new member to its premium Galaxy S20 family in the form of the Galaxy S20 Fan Edition.
-The device, unveiled Wednesday, costs $700 (£599 or about AU$975), handily stealing the crown from the $999 Galaxy S20 and makes it the most affordable phone in Samsung's premium S20 line.
+The device, unveiled Wednesday, costs $700 (£599, AU$999), handily stealing the crown from the $1,000 Galaxy S20 and making it the most affordable phone in Samsung's premium S20 line.
 That raises an obvious question: What compromises were made to drive down the cost, and therefore the starting price, of the S20 FE?

 Where Samsung does make compromises is in its choice of material.
 The S20 FE, unlike its fancier siblings, has a back made of plastic instead of glass.
 It has less RAM and storage than its family members, and there are some concessions on its rear camera setup, but you might not even miss them.
 8K video recording and 100x space zoom are absent, but 30x zoom is available (like what's featured in the S20 and S20 Plus) and so is 3x optical zoom.